 1. 2 x R630 and sub-woofer

-Factory Direct Sales also means Factory Direct Support from the designer.
+Direct support from the designer is available.
 Make use of our expertise.

 PLAN YOUR ROOM